 Energy-efficient windows are essential for temperature and humidity control.
 They cut heating and cooling costs while reducing environmental impact.

 The best energy-efficient windows have at least double-glazed insulating glass units (IGUs) with a transparent Low-E (low-emissivity) coating.
 Some have triple glazing for maximum efficiency.
 The Low-E coating reduces heat loss in winter and heat gain in summer.
-Inert gas fills like argon or krypton between the glass panes add further insulation.
+Inert gas fills like argon or krypton between the glass panes and add further insulation.

 Meanwhile, multi-chambered frame and sash components with internal insulation barriers prevent thermal bridging.
 Tight sealing, high-performance weatherstripping likewise minimizes air leakage around openings.